-Covid symptoms: Is it a cold, flu or coronavirus?
+Covid symptoms: Is it a cold or coronavirus?

 Does sneezing mean I've got coronavirus?

-Sneezing is not a symptom of coronavirus, and unless you also have a fever, cough or loss of smell and taste, you do not need a test.
+Sneezing is not a classic symptom of coronavirus, and unless you also have a fever, cough or loss of smell and taste, you do not need a test, according to the NHS.

 Sneeze droplets can spread infections though, so catch them in a tissue, put it in the bin and then wash your hands.

-Remember Hands.
-Face.
-Space to help stop the spread of coronavirus and other illnesses:
+To help stop the spread of coronavirus and other illnesses:

 - Wash your hands regularly